Lecturer AY-B, Humanities

 - Doctor of Philosophy, Theology, Graduate Theological Union, 1993

-Dr. Rue's book, Acting Religious: Theatre as Pedagogy in Religious Studies, was published in 2005 by Pilgrim Press.
+Dr. Rue’s M.Div. from Union Theological Seminary (NYC) and Ph.D. from the Graduate Theological Union (Berkeley) focused on how feminist theatre enacts feminist theology.
+Her book Acting Religious: Theatre as Pedagogy in Religious Studies introduces teachers and students to embodied/enacted learning.
 She is a frequent pedagogy consultant to university departments and individual professors.